Are you in need of recommendations for a wedding florist in Vancouver?

 What questions should you ask them?
 Here are a few examples:

-What colour palette are you going for that is unique to you and speaks of your style?
+- Have you decided on a colour palette that is unique to you and speaks of your style?

 Having photographed different floral arrangements and bouquets at weddings, I asked some of my favourite wedding florists in Vancouver and Squamish whom I have worked with to share with us more about themselves and their styles.